squiggly line with heart graphic

 • How long does the adoption process take?

 The length of the adoption process varies and depends on a number of factors, including the adoption professional you work with, how long your home study takes, how you are presented to expectant mothers, the expectant mother’s due date, and more.
 All of these factors affect the length of your adoption process.
 Because most of these things are unable to be controlled, it’s impossible to predict how long an individual family’s adoption process will take.
 That being said, most families who work with LifeLong successfully adopt within two years.
+Read our successful adoption stories.

 • How much does the adoption process cost?

-The cost of the adoption process also varies significantly from family to family.
+The cost of the adoption also varies significantly from family to family.
 It depends on many factors, including the situations you are chosen for, how many expectant mothers you connect with, what level of financial support the expectant mother needs, the required legal fees, home study fees, travel fees, and more.
 Most of these factors cannot be ascertained ahead of time, which makes the total cost of a family’s adoption process impossible to predict.

 • Is the adoption process difficult?

 As much as we’d love to say that the adoption process is easy and wonderful, the truth is that for most adoptive families, the journey is a difficult one, filled with twists, turns, and bumps.
 It’s important to expect the unexpected and be prepared for an emotional ride.
 Despite this, the sentiment we often hear from adoptive families is that once you’re holding your baby, everything you went through to get to that point will have been totally worth it.
+Furthermore, when you work with LifeLong Adoptions, you’re working with a dedicated team of compassionate professionals who will provide guidance and assistance in any way that they can.